GM restarting some plants hit by chips shortage

 May 27 (Reuters) - General Motors Co GM.N said Thursday it will be soon be restarting production at five assembly plants around the world that have been idled due to a global semiconductor chips shortage.

 GM said it is restarting operations at four plants in the United States, Mexico and Canada starting next week.
-Two plants in Mexico will resume production next week that build the Chevrolet Equinox, GMC Terrain and Chevrolet Blazer.
+Two plants in Mexico - San Luis Potosi Assembly and Ramos Assembly - that build the Chevrolet Equinox, GMC Terrain and Chevrolet Blazer will resume production on May 31.

+GM said its "supply chain organization continues to make strides working with our supply base to mitigate the near-term impacts of the semiconductor situation."

-Next week GM will also resume full production at its Bupyeong 1 Assembly in Korea, which had been operating at 50% capacity since April 26 and return another Korean assembly plant to two shifts.
+Next week GM will also resume full production on May 31 at its Bupyeong 1 Assembly in South Korea, which produces the Chevrolet Trailblazer and Buick Encore GX and has been operating at 50% capacity since April 26, and return the Changwon assembly plant to two shifts.

+GM's CAMI Assembly plant in Ingersoll, Ontario, that builds the Equinox will resume production earlier than expected on June 14 and run through July 2.
+The plant has been idled since February 8.

+Lansing Grand River will restart production of the Chevrolet Camaro earlier than expected on June 21.
+The plant has been down since May 10.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))